 Because: We love a slice of sand and a steamy beach read as much as the next person, but contrary to the saying, life’s more than a beach.

-Three airlines offer nonstops from Denver to Cancun (including Frontier, which could get you there for around the price of a burger if you have the GoWild!
+Three airlines offer nonstops from Denver to Cancún (including Frontier, which could get you there for around the price of a burger if you have the GoWild!
 Pass).
-Upon arrival, no question you should spend time admiring the turquoise waters and lounging beneath an umbrella at your all-inclusive hotel’s private beach.
+Upon arrival, no question, you should spend time admiring the turquoise waters and lounging beneath an umbrella at your all-inclusive hotel’s private beach.
 But then, get off your towel and explore.
-Go snorkeling along the Mesoamerican Reef, the second largest in the world, to swim with sea turtles and explore a shipwreck.
+Go snorkeling along the Mesoamerican Reef, the second largest in the world, to swim with sea turtles and see a shipwreck.
 (Check out Total Snorkel for guided tours.)
-Visit archeological site El Rey, which experts believe was the heart of an old maritime and fishing settlement, and dip into the Mayan Museum of Cancun.
-Get a seagull’s eye view of the beach on Sky Wheel Cancun, a massive ferris wheel that towers over the Caribbean, and take home a locally made souvenir from Flea Market Coral Negro.
+Visit archeological site Yamil Lu’um to explore stone remnants of the Temple of the Scorpion, and dip into the Maya Museum of Cancun.
+Finally, catch the sunset from a seagull’s eye view on Sky Wheel Cancún, a massive ferris wheel that towers over the Caribbean.

-Where to stay: In Cancun, it’s hard to resist the ease of an all-inclusive—just be sure to pick one with more than a plot of sand.
-At Hilton Cancun, an All-Inclusive Resort, guests can enjoy two pools (including a family-friendly splash pool with waterslides), 12 on-site dining experiences, Mayan art and jewelry-making classes, sand volleyball and soccer games, and nightly entertainment with its fiesta show.
-And of course, plan to get off-property to mingle with the locals.
+Where to stay: In Cancún, it’s hard to resist the ease of an all-inclusive—just be sure to pick one with more than a plot of sand.
+At Hilton Cancun, an All-Inclusive Resort, guests can enjoy two pools (including a family-friendly splash pool with waterslides), 12 on-site dining experiences, Maya art and jewelry-making classes, sand volleyball and soccer games, and nightly entertainment with its fiesta show.
+Just plan to get off-property to mingle with the locals.

-What to eat: When you’re at Hilton Cancun, try a wood-fired pizza at La Luce.
+What to eat: At Hilton Cancun, try a wood-fired pizza at La Luce.
 Keep an eye on the kids when they enter La Churrería, an all-you-can-eat ice cream and churro joint.
 Venture beyond the hotel walls to try the tuna saku tartar and Caribbean ceviche at Fred’s Seafood & Raw Bar or something fresh off the grill from La Vicenta.

 Direct flight to Redmond Municipal Airport (RDM)